We hope you enjoy this web site and what it represents.

 About homosexuality & bisexuality

-Prior to Evelyn Hooker's pioneering studies during the 1950s that investigated
+Evelyn Hooker's pioneering studies during the 1950s investigated

-the mental health of persons with a homosexual or bisexual orientation, there was a near
+the mental health of persons with a homosexual or bisexual orientation.
+Rather than analyze lesbians and gays who are undergoing therapy or who are in prison, she studied them during everyday life.
+Before her study, there was a near

-consensus in North America among theologians, therapists, the general population, etc. that homosexuality was a mental illness and that same-gender sexual behavior was disordered.
-Many felt
+consensus in North America among theologians, therapists, heterosexuals in the general population, etc. that homosexuality was a mental illness and that same-gender sexual behavior was disordered.
+Most felt

 that same-sex sexual behavior should remain criminalized.

-Hooker's studies eventually led to the American Psychiatric Association's
+About a generation later, Hooker's studies played a major role in the American Psychiatric Association's

 orientations -- the two others being bisexuality and heterosexuality.
 This put